Home

 Laughter is a human emotion than we don't use enough in golf.
 We get mad at ourselves when we miss a short putt or duff an iron when the best remedy is to laugh at our mistakes.

 It is important for you to know the Rules of Golf in order to avoid unnecessary penalties and to exercise your rights.
-A number of the Rules and Decisions deal with situations that arise when you are on or around the green.
+A number of the Rules deal with situations that arise when you are on or around the green.

-2. Rule 18 - Ball at Rest Moved
+3. Rule 9 - Ball at Rest Moved

-Rule 18 – Ball at Rest Moved is a rule you need to place close attention to when on the putting green.
+Rule 9 – Ball at Rest Moved is a rule you need to place close attention to when on the putting green.
 A ball is deemed to have moved if it leaves its position and comes to rest in another place.

-1. Rules of Golf
+2. Rules of Golf

 The Rules of Golf are there to protect the integrity of the game.
 Many golfers break the rules because they have never learned them.
 Others simply choose to ignore them.

-8. Etiquette on Green
+1. Etiquette on Green

 Etiquette is important in the game of golf as the sport relies on the integrity of the individual to show consideration for other players and to abide by the Rules.